ashleeyhh/smsspamdetector/README.md

 This flowchart represents a sequential process starting from data collection, preprocessing, feature extraction, model training, evaluation, and finally deployment.
 Each step is interconnected, leading to the development of an SMS spam detector using Weka in Java.

-Implementing this flow in your Java application will allow you to create an effective SMS spam detection system leveraging machine learning techniques and the Weka library.